 Pour the cleaner on the affected area and let it sit for about 10 minutes -- in the case of vinegar and peroxide -- or several hours, in the case of baking soda.
 Blot the area dry or vacuum up the powder.
 Let the area dry and check for odor.
 Repeat if necessary.

 Use a commercial enzyme cleaner to remove the odor, following the instructions on the container.
-Enzymes naturally degrade the uric acid molecules, but the process can take weeks.
+Enzyme cleaners for dog or cat urine naturally degrade the uric acid molecules, but the process can take weeks.

 Seal the subfloor with a coat of shellac-based primer after it's dry and most of the odor is gone.
 The primer locks whatever uric acid remains into the subfloor material and prevents odors from escaping.